 3. The Jobs English Majors Do Get

 Regardless of what the naysayers say, testimonies from working English majors and statistics on employment both point in the same direction: English majors do get jobs, and good ones.
-The 2003 national Survey of College Graduates, as David Laurence reports, found more than 96% of college graduates with a first bachelor’s degree in English either employed, retired, or choosing not to work (in order, for instance, to stay home with family members).
+The 2003 national Survey of College Graduates, as David Laurence reports, found almost 94% of college graduates with a first bachelor’s degree in English either employed, retired, or choosing not to work (in order, for instance, to stay home with family members).
+(Not surprisingly, this did get worse during the Great Recession following 2008, though it’s started to improve again.)
 What kind of jobs do they have, you might ask?
 Are these English majors mostly baristas, as the joke goes?
 Far from it.
 Citing data from the the U.S. Census Bureau’s American Community Survey, Robert Matz explains that less than one percent (0.72% to be exact) of people with a degree in English spend any time working in food service at all during the forty years that constitute the bulk of most people’s careers (ages 27-66).
 What this means is that English majors “are less likely to work in food service than in many highly skilled positions, including as chief executives and legislators (1.4 percent), physicians and surgeons (1.2 percent), or accountants and auditors (1.2 percent).”
 That bears repeating: with an English major, you’re literally more likely to become a CEO or legislator than to end up serving coffee or French fries.
 Indeed, the one person who responded to my questionnaire who works in a coffee shop owns it.
 (To be clear, it’s perfectly honorable to work in food service; it’s just statistically unlikely for you to do so for long if you have an English degree.)

 What other work can you do with an English major?
 It turns out that the easier question is, what can’t you do?
 Majoring in English rules few options out.
 Of course, there are several career options that connect closely and clearly with the English major.
 To begin with, there’s teaching English in middle school or high school (I should write a whole separate post for advice on that) and going to grad school in English in order to become a professor (I have written a whole separate post for advice on that).
 A similarly obvious option is to become a writer.
 If that’s what you’re interested in, you need to know that very few novelists make a living through novels, and not a single one of them started off that way.
 But even if entry-level novelist positions do not exist, there are many writing positions that do: freelance writer (a tough gig, admittedly), staff writer for a magazine, copywriter for an advertising firm, social media manager, television writer, corporate writer, technical writer (an occupation the Bureau of Labor Statistics rates as growing faster than average), journalist, etc. An English major might similarly lead in a fairly direct way to work in editing or publishing.